bermi/snapdir/README.md

 Built as a set of independent and well tested bash scripts, [Snapdir] provides the following functionality:

--   that can be versioned controlled.
-A building block for
-    \[content-addressable storage applications\] and \[conflict-free
-    replicated data type (CRDT)\] strategies.
+-   `snapdir-manifest`: Standalone tool for creating and verifying directory snapshot manifests that can be versioned controlled.
+A building block for \[content-addressable storage applications\] and [conflict-free replicated data type] ([CRDT][conflict-free replicated data type]) strategies.
--
--
+-   `snapdir`: Snapshotting, verification and sharing of directories with pluggable storage backends.
+-   `snapdir-file-store`: Reference implementation of a storage backend using the filesystem.

 Check the [documentation for more information].